ibouakl/gwt-mvp/README.md

-A *model-view-presenter* framework to  your GWT project a &&  *GWT widget librairy*.
+A * model-view-presenter * framework to  your GWT project &&  *GWT widget librairy*.